raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 For pure vector path clipping, the effective clip applied to each (leaf) drawing node is the intersection of all clip paths up the tree.
 Thus, one viable implementation is to do this path intersection in vector space.
 However, boolean path operations are tricky to implement, and only CPU implementations are known; moving them to the GPU would be difficult, to say the least.

-Rather, we treat (antialiased) clipping as a *blend* operation.
+Rather, we treat (antialiased) clipping as a *blend* operation – in fact, it is an instance of the the [Porter-Duff "source in"] composition operator.
 Conceptually, the children of a clip are rendered into a temporary, intially clear buffer, the clip mask is rendered into an alpha channel, then the temporary buffer is composited on the background, the alpha channel multiplied by the mask.
 This approach can be done fully on the GPU, and the blending operations generalize.

 Clips can nest arbitrarily; a clip node can be the child of another clip node.
 Thus, a full 2D scene is effectively a *tree,* which profoundly affects the way drawing is done.